aws-samples/serverless-patterns/sam-eventbridge-ebs-snapshot/README.md

 - No Lambda functions or custom code required
 - Snapshots are created automatically for the specified volume ID
 - Pure infrastructure-as-code approach

+## Scope and Limitations

+- This pattern targets a single EBS volume specified via the VolumeId parameter
+- It does not automatically detect or snapshot all volumes attached to an instance
+- Works with EBS volumes of any size (snapshot creation is asynchronous and incremental)
+- Only triggers on graceful EC2 state changes (stopping, shutting-down, terminated)
+- Will not capture snapshots during abrupt failures where no state change event is emitted

+## Use Cases

+- Protecting stateful applications or self-managed databases running on EC2
+- Preserving data during EC2 instance stop/terminate events (patching, maintenance)
+- Safeguarding against accidental shutdowns during testing

 ## Testing